 These trees are slanted at an angle, either to the right or the left.

-Some of the most common species used for the best bonsai trees are:
+Some of the most common species used for the Japanese bonsai trees are:

 - Bald Cypress